lemlac/mulem/docs/reference.md

     body
 ```

 Each pattern starts with `|`.
-This was chosen because pattern matching is a core feature in Mulang and a core identy of functional programming.
-This keeps it much briefer than the usual `switch`/`case` statement, closer to the pattern matching found in functional programming languages like Haskell or OCaml.
+This was chosen because pattern matching is a core feature in Mulang and a core identity of functional programming.
+This keeps it much briefer than the usual `switch`/`case` statement, closer to the pattern matching found in functional programming languages.

 Its syntax is a bit different than most blocks.
 You start with `match expr then` with no colon.
 Each case starts with `|`.
 This is a special case since each pattern starts a block.
 The colons are put at the end of the pattern on each case, with each case being its own block.